History of Nigeria: Another coup, dictatorship Gowon, Biafra (1966–1975)

-It should be remembered that the previously murdered Ahmadu Bello was not only the Prime Minister of the northern state, but also a descendant of the Prophet Muhammad and of the ‘black Napoleon’ dan Fodio, as well as Sardauna (crown prince) of the Sokoto Caliphate, a dynastic and religious title.
+The previously murdered Ahmadu Bello was not only the Prime Minister of the northern state, but also a descendant of the Islamic prophet Muhammad and of the ‘black Napoleon’ dan Fodio, as well as Sardauna (crown prince) of the Sokoto Caliphate, a dynastic and religious title.
 For Muslims in the north, the complete clarification and rigorous atonement of the highly outrageous act was absolutely non-negotiable.
 From their point of view, the monstrosity of Bello's murder authorised a hitherto unknown level of revenge and violence.
 Ironsi, however, did not distance himself from Bello's killers (some of whom were from his personal work environment) and allowed investigations into them to fizzle out.
 Ironsi's omission was to cost him dearly.

 On 29 July 1966, soldiers staged a coup in Abeokuta in the south-west and captured Agulyi-Ironsi, who was visiting nearby Ibadan.
 When he refused to answer questions from lower-ranking officers about his role in Bello's murder, he was taken to a forest near Lalupon by Major Danjuma's subordinates and shot.
 Theophilus Danjuma's co-conspirators included Murtala Muhammed, Bukar Dimka, Shehu Yar'Adua, Muhammadu Buhari, Ibrahim Babangida and Sani Abacha, a list of future dictators of Nigeria (and those who wanted to become such) - at that time still mostly 1st and 2nd class lieutenants.
 Pogroms against the Igbo broke out across the country, with sources claiming 30,000 victims, mostly children.
 In this situation, the coup plotters appointed Lieutenant Colonel Yakubu ("Jack") Gowon as the new military and state leader and reintroduced federalism.
 Gowon did not belong to any of the three predominant ethnic groups and was confronted with the task of keeping the three divergent parts of his country and ethnic groups together and putting an end to the pogroms.
 Under these circumstances, it seemed unlikely that Yakubu Gowon's rule would last comparatively long - nine years.
 However, one of the worst humanitarian disasters of modern times occurred during this period: the Biafra War.

 In September 1966, the pogroms against the Igbo reached their peak.
 An estimated 1 million Igbo fled from all over the country to the south-east, where they believed they were safe.